quasiquoting/knot/knot.md

     Expected = [{"foo", "FOO\nFOO"},
                 {"bar", "BAR"}],

-    Expected = concat_blocks(Input).
+    Expected = concat_sections(Input).
 ```

-#### Expand Macros
+#### Expand Sections

-In other literate programming tools, the expanded macro will follow the
+In other literate programming tools, the expanded section will follow the
 indentation of the line.
 I want to do something a little different.
 I want a
-code block like this
+code section like this

     This is a list of things.
     <ul>
         <li>###### list of elements ######</li>
     </ul>

-and another block like this
+and another section like this

     one
     two